 will be exposed to summer’s dry heat; the drought-stressed

 broom will usually die.
 If you see the plants resprouting

 later, cut again or remove sprouts.
 Do not pull up large

 plants or disturb soil when soil is dry, as that encourages

 & small infestation to prevent its spread.

-• If the broom is small and not blooming, you can
+• If the broom is very small, you can

 • Don't let the broom make more seed!
 Cut off all

 the yellow flowers before seedpods form.
 Then you can cut it later when you have